- Humanizing Tech Products: Making Technology Feel Truly Human

 1. Builds Trust

 People trust what they understand and relate to.
-When a product communicates clearly, looks friendly, and respects privacy, users are far more likely to adopt it.
+Products that communicate clearly, look friendly, and respect privacy are more likely to be adopted.

 2. Enhances Adoption